-School news articles occasionally are published in the local newspaper or appear on local TV stations, or the school website.
+School news articles occasionally are published in the local newspaper, appear on local TV stations, school websites, or social media.
 Photographs of our students are often used in all of these publications as well as in school brochures and newsletters.